BrbHouseOnFire/discordBot/README.md

   - Who are you?

 ### Additional implemented features/notes:
-- Case-sensitivity
+- Filter out queries and messages from other bots.
-- Ignore other bot queries
+- Case-sensitivity for text commands.
 ### Known bugs:
-- Extinguish command toLowercase
+-